the-world-wang/batched-task-executor/Readme.md

 service.schedule(new Task(UUID.randomUUID().toString()));
 service.schedule(new Task(UUID.randomUUID().toString()));

-// But now wait...pending tasks will be executed after pending time is reached Thread.sleep(3000);
+// Now wait...the two pending tasks will be executed after the pending time is reached Thread.sleep(3000);

 // Always shutdown the service to allow tasks to finish